 Most elementary, middle, and high schools in the Rouge Education Project conduct biological monitoring by sampling for and identifying benthic macroinvertebrates.
 Teachers and select volunteers are trained in sampling and identification using protocol from the Michigan Clean Water Corps for volunteer water monitoring.
 Schools calculate a total stream quality score based on the type and quantity of benthic macroinvertebrates that they find; lower scores indicate better water quality.
 These data are not included in this report due to the often incorrect identification of the organisms.
-To find acceptable biological monitoring data, please refer to the Friends of the Rouge Benthic Macroinvertebrate Sampling Program results which can be found on the Friends of the Rouge website.
+To find acceptable biological monitoring data, please refer to the Friends of the Rouge Benthic

-As of fall 2021, new sampling protocol was rolled out by the Michigan Clean Water Corps which took some adjusting from our school groups.
+Macroinvertebrate Sampling Program results which can be found on the Friends of the Rouge website.
+As of fall 2021, new sampling protocol was rolled out by the Michigan Clean Water Corps.